Here you’ll find answers to frequently asked questions about stem cell donation.

 HEALTH CHECK AND CONFIRMATORY TYPING (CT)

-Before the stem cell collection, you do not need to comply with any particular restrictions, however, you should avoid any and all risks that could lead to illnesses or serious injuries which would subsequently put the stem cell donation at risk.
+Before the blood stem cell collection, you do not need to comply with any particular restrictions, however, you should avoid any and all risks that could lead to illnesses or serious injuries which would subsequently put the blood stem cell donation at risk.

 MUST THE DONOR HAVE THE SAME BLOOD TYPE AS THE PATIENT?